Daiz-/etter/README.md

-# etter - Simpler getters/setters
+# etter - Simpler getter/setters

-Writing getters and setters in JavaScript is pretty verbose and boilerplate-y. **etter** is a small module to make things simpler and nicer.
+Writing getters and setters in JavaScript is pretty verbose and boilerplate-y. **etter** is a small module for Node.js to make things simpler and nicer.
+Works nicely with plain JavaScript as well as [CoffeeScript](http://coffeescript.org/) and [LiveScript](http://livescript.net/).

 ## Installation